StollLab/chiLife/README.md

 ### Mutating protein structures
-Sometimes you don't want a whole rotamer library, you just want a protein structure mutated at a particular site with the most probable spin label conformer.
+Sometimes you don't want a whole rotamer ensembles, you just want a protein structure mutated at a particular site with the most probable spin label conformer.
 This can be done easily with the `mutate` function.

 ```python